ratem/bart.dias/Roadmap.md

 ### 6. Improved Documentation

 - Add more comprehensive documentation for each module
-- Document limitations and best practices
+- Document limitations and best practices **PROTOTYPE**

 ### 7. Intelligence **2.0**

 - Fluid dialogue with the user
 - Generate parallel code based on Patterns
 - Include performance estimates for parallelized vs. sequential code